Selling a Home in Arizona? Here are the Closing Costs You’ll Pay

 “Attorneys aren’t generally used in Arizona though you’re not prevented,” says Wexler.

 While it’s permissible to hire an attorney for the transaction, it’s rare in Arizona.
-However, instances of complex transactions or a divorce on the part of the sellers could warrant the expertise of an attorney.
+However, complex transactions or sellers going through a divorce could warrant the expertise of an attorney.

 Estimate your net proceeds after closing

-Although Wexler meets a fair number of sellers who have a good sense of what their closing costs will be, he says that those seeking greater clarity can request a net sheet from the title and escrow company at the start of the process that will outline how much the house could sell for, the expenses you’ll incur and what you’ll have in your pocket after the sale.
+Although Wexler meets a fair number of sellers who have a good sense of what their closing costs will be, he says that those seeking greater clarity can request a net sheet from the title and escrow company at the start of the process.
+This document outlines how much the house could sell for, how much you may spend, and what you’ll have in your pocket after the sale.

 Header Image Source: (Juan Esteban Garcia / Unsplash)